 Selecting an existing boundary file in the list of files provides you with more details about the geographic areas of the polygons that make up that boundary file and the orders within the polygons.
 A Boundary File can be uploaded as part of the Route Building Wizard.

-NOTE: For additional information about creating boundary drawing in DirectRoute, see the DirectRoute User Guide.
+NOTE: For additional information about creating boundary drawing files in DirectRoute, see the DirectRoute User Guide.